 You’ve read all the stats: 4,133 feet of vertical, 2,800 acres and over 120 marked runs.
 You know that on average the place gets 24 feet of snow each season.
-You even know it’s got the fourth highest vertical drop in North America—just six feet shy of Jackson Hole’s.
+You even know it’s got the fifth highest vertical drop in North America—just six feet shy of Jackson Hole’s.
 But for some reason you’ve still never been to Kicking Horse.
 OK, Maybe you’re unmoved by stats.
 But did you also know the last two seasons the snowfall has actually exceeded 33 feet?
 And that the resort just absorbed an entire new bowl into its tenure that used to be heli-ski terrain?
 And that Kicking Horse is now on the Epic Pass?

 As winters get more temperamental around the globe, and multi-area passes give us more mobility, devotees of powder will want to take note that El Niño is coming—the warm period in the Pacific Ocean’s shifty mood cycle.
 And while that often spells gloom for the lower 48, Kicking Horse has historically been in the sweet spot during El Niño winters: never too hot, never too cold, and above average for snowfall.
 Perched along the rugged spine of the Purcell Mountains, the resort is uniquely positioned in a climatic zone that Mountain Safety Supervisor Kyle Hayle calls “conterior”—a hearty mix of “interior and continental conditions.”